devgateway/www.developmentgateway.org/_posts/2012-08-16-interactive-dashboard-shows-aid-trends-in-africa.md

 created: 1345149969
 old_path: news/interactive-dashboard-shows-aid-trends-africa
 title: Interactive Dashboard Shows Aid Trends in Africa
-lede: The Strauss Center's Climate Change and African Political Stability (CCAPS) program has released a new aid dashboard that includes an interactive map and graphing tools, allowing users to explore trends in aid allocation by donor, sector, and demographics across Africa.
+excerpt: The Strauss Center's Climate Change and African Political Stability (CCAPS) program has released a new aid dashboard that includes an interactive map and graphing tools, allowing users to explore trends in aid allocation by donor, sector, and demographics across Africa.
 The dashboard is a collaborative effort that includes